Osteopathy Taster Day: Thursday 10 August 11am - 1.30pm.Register for Osteo Taster Day

 Osteopathic Medicine: Integrated Masters (MOst)

-The (M.Ost) programme is likely to appeal to students with a strong academic interest with perhaps desire to combine lecturing and/or research with work as an osteopath.
+The (M.Ost) programme is likely to appeal to students with a strong academic interest and the desire to combine lecturing and/or research with work as an osteopath.
 It may also appeal to students who wish to work in Europe where an Integrated Masters is likely to be the expected qualification for an osteopath.
 It is recognised by the General Osteopathic Council (GOsC) and on successful completion students are eligible to register as an osteopath with the GOsC.

-The International College of Osteopathic Medicine (ICOM) at Nescot is the only accredited UK provider of osteopathic education within a further education college.
 We have almost twenty years of experience in helping our learners to achieve their goals.

 Osteopathy is an established, state regulated system of diagnosis and treatment which attends to the structural integrity of the body.
 It recognises that pain and disability are caused as much by poor function of body structure as damage from disease and trauma.